tomcatmwi/ValidatorJSChain/README.md

 # ValidatorJSChain

-### Version 1.11
+### Version 1.9.1

 A framework-agnostic validator and sanitizer chain inspired by `express-validator`.
 Very useful for GraphQL resolvers!

+Not experimental any more!
+Serving faithfully in many of our projects, both frontend and backend.

-Experimental, still under development.
-Please report bugs so I can ignore them.
+Please still report bugs so I can ignore them.
+(Never got a single report.)

 ## How to install